Imagination: Cross-cultural

 Imagination has been, and continues to be a well-acknowledged concept in many cultures, particularly within religious contexts, as an image-forming faculty of the mind.
 In Buddhist aesthetics, imagination plays a crucial role in religious practice, especially in visualization practices, which include the recollection of the Buddha's body, visualization of celestial Buddhas and Buddha-fields (Pure Lands and mandalas), and devotion to images.

 In Zhuang Zi's Taoism, imagination is perceived as a complex mental activity that is championed as a vital form of cognition.
 It is defended on empathetic grounds but discredited by the rational intellect as only a presentation and fantasy.

 In psychological research

 Memory

 Memory and mental imagery are two mental activities involved in the process of imagination, each influencing the other.
 Functional magnetic resonance imaging (fMRI) technology shows that remembering and imagining activate the identical parts of the brain.
 When compared to the recall of common ideas, the generation of new and old original ideas exhibits a similar activation pattern, particularly in the bilateral parahippocampal and medial prefrontal cortex (mPFC) regions.
 This suggests that the construction of new ideas relies on processes similar to those in the reconstruction of original ideas from episodic memory.

-Imagination can also contribute to the formation of false memories.
-For example, when participants read a description of being lost in a shopping mall and were asked to write out and imagine the event, around 25% later recalled it as a real memory, despite it never having occurred.
-This may be due to similar brain areas being involved in both imagining and remembering, particularly areas associated with visual imagery.
-An fMRI study found that participants who imagined objects after hearing verbal prompts sometimes later falsely remembered seeing them.
-This was linked to increased activity in the precuneus and inferior parietal cortex, suggesting that overlap between imagination and perception may lead to memory distortions.
-Imagination has also been shown to influence memory by increasing a person's confidence that an imagined event actually occurred, a process known as imagination inflation.
-When individuals vividly imagine an event they initially believe did not happen, they begin to feel more certain that it did occur, even without supporting evidence.
-In this way, imagination can blur the line between real and imagined experiences, making it difficult to distinguish between true and false memories.